EnRoute vs Waitlist Me:

 Guests join before arriving

-Manages the full guest flow
+Manages the full arrival experience

 Reservations & Groups

-Not built for reservations or group requests
+Not built for reservations or group

 Staff fills gaps manually during service